 Police Force Politics

 The officers and inspectors involved in the Jack the Ripper investigation faced heavy scrutiny at the time of the murders and continue to be criticised for their actions to this day.
-Some people believe that if politics within the police force was better handled, there would’ve been more cohesion across the Jack the Ripper investigation.
+Some people believe that if politics within the police force had been less of a factor, there would’ve been more cohesion across the Jack the Ripper investigation.

 With so many officers involved, Jack the Ripper's police records were messy at best.
 Since the murders took place, a number of the original Jack the Ripper police files have been lost – something which seems unfathomable considering a serial killer was on the loose!